 #2.
 Search Engines

 Today, many freelancers and translation agencies have public websites and detailing services.
-You can find your translation partner easily through keyword search on google.
+You can find your translation partner easily through a keyword search on Google.
 Suggestions for the medical localizing service you are looking for will be displayed.
 What you need to do is just choose a really quality translation partner.

 #3.
 Association Directories